docjyJ/nextcloud-podman-dev/docs/basics/hostnames.md

 To run dnsmasq in a container, you can use the following example:

 ```
-docker run --rm -it \
+podman run --rm -it \
     -e DMQ_DHCP_RANGES=" " \
     -e DMQ_DHCP_DNS=" " \
     -e DMQ_DHCP_GATEWAY=" " \